KaiHaskell/Sprint-Challenge--Advanced-CSS/README.md

 - [ ] Build a page of your choosing from the navigation items.
 Come up with content and images that fit the theme.

-- [ ] Introduce CSS animations to your site.
+- [o] Introduce CSS animations to your site.

-- [ ] Create a fixed navigation and add some opacity to the background
+- [o] Create a fixed navigation and add some opacity to the background

 - [ ] Create a form that would allow someone to sign up for a Spacewalkers Magazine subscription